Physics-informed neural network (PINN) modeling of charged particle multiplicity using the two-component framework in heavy-ion collisions: A comparison with data-driven neural networks: Summary

 \section{Summary}

-In summary, we started training our models with Zr+Zr collisions data generated by the HYDJET++ model.
+In summary, we started training our neural-networks with Zr+Zr collisions data generated by the HYDJET++ model.
 A limited number of data points are present in the low impact parameter region, due to Glauber statistics.
 So, the use of a physics-informed neural network (PINN) helps to compensate for this scarcity by incorporating physics constraints into the learning process.
-We have taken $x$ as a scalar trainable parameter, and the model predicts a value of $x$=0.41.
-Then we have verified this value of $x$ by taking both $x$ and $n_{pp}$ fixed.
-In our study, with the increasing value of $\lambda$, the normal neural network output and physics-based output show strong agreement.
-We also find that physical constraints can make the model learn better with fewer training data points.
-With PINN, the trained model can predict even on unseen test datasets, as we have shown using isobaric collisions of Ru+Ru data and unseen Au+Au data.
+We have taken $x$ as a scalar trainable parameter, and the PINN predicts a value of $x$=0.41.
+We then verified this value of $x$ by performing a validation scan in which $x$ is not optimized, but instead fixed to discrete externally chosen values for each run.
+With the increasing value of $\lambda$, the PINN output shows stronger agreement with the Glauber two-component formula prediction, which reflects greater enforcement of the physics constraint.
+We also find that physical constraints can make the NN learn better with fewer training data points.
+For predicting the charged-particle multiplicity in isobaric Ru+Ru collisions, a purely data-driven neural network is sufficient.
+However, for extrapolating to collision systems not encountered during training, a physics-informed neural network is required.
+With the PINN, the trained model demonstrates improved generalization to unseen test datasets, as illustrated by the previously unseen Au+Au collisions data.

+We emphasize that the present study is intended to demonstrate the advantages of PINN-based methodology over pure data-driven neural-networks, rather than to provide a final predictive description of heavy-ion collision observables.
 Thus, it is expected that our work will enlighten the role of PINN over conventional NN in heavy-ion collision problems.
-This approach will help the high-energy physics community to learn complex nonlinear relations between different observables in the future.
 PINN can specifically be effective at reducing the number of simulated events and the overall computation time in heavy-ion collision phenomenological analysis.
 PINN can also help predict the outcomes of Beam Energy Scan (BES) studies, provided that data at specific energies and reliable theoretical constraints are available.